jasoni111/Pong/README.md

 ### Skeleton Code

 As boy god Leslie knows you are not as god as him, he will provide some skeleton code, you can feel free to use/modify or even choose not using it.
-You can also add or delete files freely, as long as it can give out correct output.
-They are not necessary to be completed that you need to further modify it.
+You can also add or delete files freely, as long as it can give the correct output.
+The headers are not necessarily complete, you may need to further modify them for your convenience.

 Provided skeletons:

-- `config.h`: stores all components' config
+- `config.h`: stores all components' configs.
-- `comm.h`: class prototype of communication protocol abstract class `Comm`
+- `comm.h`: class prototype of communication protocol abstract class `Comm`.
-- `bluetooth.h` : prototype of `Bluetooth` class inherited from `Comm`, implement the pure virtual function, which `SendBuffer` should become `JyMcuBt106`'s and `EnableTimer` should be enabling `Pit`
+- `bluetooth.h` : prototype of `Bluetooth` class inherited from `Comm`, implement the pure virtual function, which `SendBuffer` should become `JyMcuBt106`'s and `EnableTimer` should be enabling `Pit`.
+- `sprite.h`: prototype of the `Sprite` abstract class for managing on-screen elements.
+This class hints the way you might want to follow for rendering the elements.
+- `ball.h`: prototype of the `Ball` class.
+- `platform.h`: prototype of the `Platform` class.
 - `main.cpp`: the program which seniors use for testing protocol.
 Pay attention to the lambda function syntax, you may want to use it 😈.

 ### Submission

-To submit, set up a private github repo, invite all spectators as collaborator.
-You need to finish protocol before 5 JAN 2018, and mark it as milestone 1 in github; finish the whole game before 10 JAN 2018, and mark it as milestone 2.
-There will be a tournament later, date time venue TBA
+To submit, set up a private Github repo and invite all spectators as collaborators.
+You need to finish your protocol before 5 Jan 2018, and mark it as Milestone 1 on Github; finish the whole game before 10 Jan 2018, and mark it as Milestone 2.
+There will be a tournament later, date, time, venue TBA.

 All spectators:

-LeeChunHei
+-   LeeChunHei

-mcreng
+-   mcreng

-danvim
+-   danvim

-Mkwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww
+-   Mkwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww

-dipsywong98
+-   dipsywong98

-### Get Started
+### Getting Started

-1. Set up eclipse project
+1. Set up an eclipse project for development on the board.
-2. run following command in project directory
+2. Run the following command in your project directory.

 ```shell
 git init